piyukr2/Peer-to-Peer-Distributed-File-Sharing-System/DETAILED_TECHNICAL_WRITEUP.md

 #### 7.2.2 State of client

-(Note: A client's state in any session is not required to be stored for next sessions, so we don't store the client state datastructures in any file. so client state is not persistent)
+(Note: A client's state in any session is not required to be stored for next sessions, so we don't store the client state datastructures in any file.
+So client state is not persistent, all the state datastructures, variables are stored in-memory only.)

 Definition of Client state parameters: Every client instance maintains the following datastructures/variables in order to carry out its tasks.
 These parameters are separate, independent for each client.